Global Trends on AI Regulation: Transparent and Explainable AI at the Core

 India

-In line with this, the Ministry of Electronics and Information Technology (Meity) published a blueprint for a new Digital India Act, which includes specific provisions for the regulation of high-risk AI systems.
-The blueprint calls for the definition and governance of these systems through legal and institutional quality testing frameworks.
+India embraces a pro-innovation approach to AI, focusing on unlocking its full potential while implementing adequate safeguards to manage associated risks.
+Accordingly, the Ministry of Electronics and Information Technology (Meity) has published a blueprint for a new Digital India Act, which contains specific provisions for regulating high-risk AI systems.
+This blueprint advocates for the definition and governance of such systems through legal and institutional quality testing frameworks.

-The act emphasizes AI explainability as a key requirement for the regulation of high-risk AI systems in several ways:
+The act underscores AI explainability as a crucial requirement for regulating high-risk AI systems in several respects:

-• Algorithmic Transparency: AI models, especially those in high-risk scenarios, must be explainable to ensure accountability.
-This involves clearly describing how decisions are made to demonstrate fairness, reduce bias, and avoid harmful outcomes.
+Algorithmic Transparency: AI models, particularly those used in high-risk scenarios, must be explainable to ensure accountability.
+This entails clearly articulating how decisions are made to demonstrate fairness, reduce bias, and prevent harmful outcomes.

-• Risk Mitigation for Zero-Day Threats: Explainable AI tools can help assess vulnerabilities and diagnose potential risks in AI systems, making them crucial for security and resilience.
+Risk Mitigation for Zero-Day Threats: Explainable AI tools assist in identifying vulnerabilities and diagnosing potential risks in AI systems, making them essential for security and resilience.

-• Justifications in Ad-Targeting & Content Moderation: Explainability ensures AI systems can provide clear, understandable reasons behind ad placement or flagged/moderated content to meet ethical and regulatory standards.
+Justifications in Ad-Targeting & Content Moderation: Explainability ensures that AI systems can provide clear, understandable reasons for ad placements or flagged/moderated content, aligning with ethical and regulatory standards.

-The planning commission NITI Aayog, in collaboration with the World Economic Forum, has published frameworks on Responsible AI (RAI).
-The latest paper in the series, “Responsible AI for All: Adopting the Framework – A use case approach on Facial Recognition Technology”, addresses the twin challenges of accuracy and interpretability in AI systems.
-It highlights how increasingly complex algorithms, while delivering more accurate results, often compromise explainability.
+The planning commission NITI Aayog, in partnership with the World Economic Forum, has released frameworks on Responsible AI (RAI).
+The latest paper in the series, “Responsible AI for All: Adopting the Framework – A use case approach on Facial Recognition Technology,” tackles the dual challenges of accuracy and interpretability in AI systems.
+It emphasizes how increasingly complex algorithms, while yielding more accurate results, frequently compromise explainability.

 The paper also highlights: